siredmar/eRTK/README.md

 To learn what a (R)eal (T)ime (K)ernel is please visit https://en.wikipedia.org/wiki/Real-time_operating_system

+Until now this code is running on Atmel AVR and ARM Cortex Hardware, it is tested on Atmega2560/Atxmega384 and SAM21J18A specific (Atxmega in Simulator only).

-The project directory subdir AVR/ holds the ATmega and ATxmega Atmelstudio project.
+The project directory subdir AVR/ holds the ATmega and ATxmega Atmelstudio project, gcc is the recommended compiler toolchain.

 In SAMD21/ the Atmelstudio projekt for SAMD21 is found with its machine setup files and some test code.